RoxasShadow/Pasteling/README.md

 *Pasteling* (en|de)crypts pastes in *AES* and hashes keys in *PBKDF2*.
 Algorithms configuration is available in `public/javascripts/pasteling/config.js`.

-If you want to use different ciphering algorithms, you have just to create an adapter in `public/javascripts/algorithms/ciphering/`, load it in `public/javascripts/algorithms/ciphering.js` and so select it in `public/javascripts/pasteling/config.js`.
+If you want to use different ciphering algorithms, you have just to create an adapter in `public/javascripts/algorithms/ciphering/`, load it in `public/javascripts/algorithms/ciphering.js` and in `public/javascripts/run.js` and so select it in `public/javascripts/pasteling/config.js`.
 The same applies to the hashing.

 Clients